Share this article:

 At the top of the pass, on the border between France and Italy, the view is breathtaking.
 There are no restaurants or cafés, but the peace and quiet and the panorama more than make up for that.
 After a short stop, we descend, first with technical bends, then quickly and straight.
 On the way back, we stop in L'Argentière-la-Bessée for a well-deserved cola and coffee in the sunshine.
 We roll out the last few kilometres to the campsite in a relaxed manner.
 A successful day full of highlights!

 Our last day in Vallouise starts early.
-We pack the car and leave at 8:30 a.m. for our next destination: Huttopia La Clarée.
-We have breakfast in Briançon on the way and arrive at the new campsite around 10 a.m.
-Since we can't check in until 4 p.m., we change our clothes in the car park and hop straight on our bikes.
+We pack up the car and leave for our next destination at 8.30 am: Huttopia La Clarée.
+On the way, we have breakfast in Briançon and arrive at the new campsite around 10 o'clock.
+As we can only check in at 16:00, we change in the car park and get on our bikes straight away.

 Today is all about the Vuelta, which passes over the Col du Lautaret.
 We cycle uphill at a good pace and share the road with many other cycling enthusiasts.
 At the top of the Lautaret, it is pleasantly busy and the atmosphere is good.
 When the riders pass by, we cheer them on enthusiastically and before we know it, they are already gone.